 You might look at my resume and think – “He’s only worked in media.”
 Yes, that’s true and I believe those skills can translate well anywhere.
 I’ve spent a career using storytelling to build brands, raise revenue & ratings, and help audiences feel emotionally connected to companies & organizations that serve them.
 I took what I learned in film school and brought it to the in-house creative agencies at multiple TV and radio stations.
 My work uses cinematic techniques to help brands say the intangible things.

-For example: Let’s make the community that uses your product look like heroes by filming them at a lower angle with a strong backlight.
+For example: Let’s make the people who use your product look like heroes by filming them at a lower angle with a strong backlight.
 Let’s build some hype and excitement by ramping up the pace of the edits.
 Then, give the piece some rhythm by cutting on beat.

 It’s not just about the camera angles and clever copywriting.
 It’s about how we can work together to create awesome stuff.
 Over the years I’ve learned a lot about working with co-workers, clients, and the community: